 7.

-Many companies in the construction industry have figured out how to print an entire house faster and cheaper than the traditional method using this program and precision technology.
+3D printing of houses, many companies in the construction industry have figured out how to print an entire house faster and cheaper than the traditional method using this program and precision technology.

-8- Exterior structures
+8- Exterior Structures

 Exoskeletons are wearable devices that work in conjunction with